Kac-Moody symmetric spaces: Causal structures and the causal boundary

-then $\gamma$ is called an \Defn{anti-causal curve}. \end{definition} A (anti-)causal curve, which is also a geodesic ray, respecticely a geodesic segment, will be called a \Defn{(anti-)causal ray}, respectively \Defn{(anti-)causal segment}.
+then $\gamma$ is called an \Defn{anti-causal curve}. \end{definition} A (anti-)causal curve, which is also a geodesic ray, respectively a geodesic segment, will be called a \Defn{(anti-)causal ray}, respectively \Defn{(anti-)causal segment}.

-\begin{lemma} Let $r:[0, \infty) \to \overline{\XXX}$ be a geodesic ray, let $0< S < T < \infty$ and let $\gamma : [S, T] \to \overline{\XXX}$ be the geodesic segment obtained by restricting $r$ to $[S, T]$.
-Then the following are equivalent. \begin{enumerate} \item $\gamma$ is a causal segment. \item $r(t) \in \overline{C}^+_{r(0)}$ for some $t \in \R$. \item $r(t) \in \overline{C}^+_{r(s)}$ for all $0 \leq s < t < \infty$. \item $\gamma(t) = r(t) \in \overline{C}^+_{r(s)}$ for all $S \leq s < t \leq T$. \item $r$ is a causal ray. \end{enumerate} \end{lemma} \begin{proof} The implications (i)$\Rightarrow$(ii), (iii)$\Rightarrow$(iv)$\Rightarrow$(i) and (iii)$\Rightarrow$(v)$\Rightarrow$(i) are immediate from the definitions.
-To show the remaining implication (ii)$\Rightarrow$(iii) one may assume by strong transitivity, that $r$ is contained in $\overline{A}$ and emanates from $e$, i.e., $r(t) = \exp(tX)$ for some $X \in \overline{\mathfrak a}$.
-Under this assumption, (ii) amounts to $tX \in \mathcal C$ for some $t \in \R$.
-This implies that $(t-s)X \in \mathcal C$ for all $0 \leq s < t < \infty$, which is (iii). \end{proof}
+\begin{lemma} Let $r:[0, \infty) \to \ol{\XXX}$ be a geodesic ray, let $0< S < T < \infty$ and let $\gamma : [S, T] \to \ol{\XXX}$ be the geodesic segment obtained by restricting $r$ to $[S, T]$.
+Then the following are equivalent. \begin{enumerate} \item $\gamma$ is a causal segment. \item $r(t) \in \ol{C}^+_{r(0)}$ for some $t \in \R$. \item $r(t) \in \ol{C}^+_{r(s)}$ for all $0 \leq s < t < \infty$. \item $\gamma(t) = r(t) \in \ol{C}^+_{r(s)}$ for all $S \leq s < t \leq T$. \item $r$ is a causal ray. \end{enumerate} \end{lemma} \begin{proof} The implications (i)$\Rightarrow$(ii), (iii)$\Rightarrow$(iv)$\Rightarrow$(i) and (iii)$\Rightarrow$(v)$\Rightarrow$(i) are immediate from the definitions.
+To show the remaining implication (ii)$\Rightarrow$(iii) one may assume by strong transitivity, that $r$ is contained in $\ol{A}$ and emanates from $e$, i.e., $r(t) = \exp(tX)$ for some $X \in \ol{\mathfrak a}$.
+Under this assumption, (ii) amounts to $tX \in \ol{\CCC}$ for some $t \in \R$.
+This implies that $(t-s)X \in \ol{\CCC}$ for all $0 \leq s < t < \infty$, which is (iii). \end{proof}